Microsoft is getting ready to release Windows 10 build 1803.

 Should You Upgrade?

-Honestly?
-No!
-You should always wait until the upgrade is available through Windows Update.
-And even then, it’s safer to defer the upgrade and wait a little longer until Microsoft has fixed common bugs.
+You should wait until the upgrade is available through Windows Update.
+And even then, it’s safer to defer the feature update and wait a little longer until Microsoft has fixed common bugs.
 Although you can roll back to your previous Windows version for 10 days (previously 30 days), it’s not worth the hassle.

 The only time you should upgrade is when support for your current Windows 10 version ends.
 But this won’t happen for many years.